XceptN/linux-tips/network-diag-by-route-chain.md

-You can diagnose network connection based on routes by using `traceroute` or `mtr` commands.
+You can diagnose network connection to a host based on routes by using `traceroute` or `mtr` commands.